Lung Nodule

 (2)Classification by Imaging Characteristics

-- Solid Nodules: Nodules with uniform internal density and clear or slightly blurred boundaries.
+- Solid Nodules: Nodules with uniform and higher internal density and complete obscure the underlying lung markings.

-- Part-Solid Nodules: Nodules containing both solid components and ground-glass opacity, which are highly suspicious for malignancy.
+- Part-Solid Nodules: Nodules containing both solid components and ground-glass opacity.

 Diagnosis